CoEdIT: Text Editing by Task-Specific Instruction Tuning: Qualitative Results

 Finally, we also explore the capability of our model to understand composite natural language instructions.
 Composite instructions are made up of a combination of tasks.
 For example, for the composite instruction, "\textit{Make the text simpler, paraphrase it, and make it formal}", the model needs to simultaneously perform simplification, paraphrasing and formalization of the input sentence.

-Since there is no publicly available dataset for composite instructions, we create the \textsc{CoEdIT-Composite} dataset by expanding the \method dataset.
-In addition to the single-task instructions, we use seven new combinations of instructions.
-Each composite instruction has either two or three tasks.
-It has 90K \texttt{<instruction: source, target>} pairs.
-More details for the dataset are present in Appendix \ref{app:dataset_description}.
-We then fine-tune the \textsc{FlanT5-xl} model on the \textsc{\methodnosp-Composite} dataset, which we refer to as \textsc{\methodnosp-xl-C}.
-The training details are similar to \textsc{\methodnosp-xl} and are summarized in Appendix \ref{app:training_details}.
+Since there is no publicly available dataset for composite instructions, we create the \textsc{CoEdIT-Composite} dataset by expanding the \method dataset to a total of 90k pairs.
+In addition to the single-task instructions, we use seven new combinations of instructions as part of our training set, with each composite instruction having either two or three tasks.
+Specifically, these are GEC-Paraphrasing, GEC-Simplification, GEC-Paraphrasing-Simplification, Formality-Paraphrasing, Formality-Simplification, Formality-Paraphrasing-Simplification, and Paraphrasing-Simplification (more details in \S \ref{app:dataset_description}).
+We then fine-tune the \textsc{FlanT5-xl} model on \textsc{CoEdIT-Composite} (referred as \textsc{\methodnosp-xl-C}).
+The training details are summarized in \S \ref{app:training_details}.

 We evaluate \textsc{\methodnosp-xl-C} on both single and composite instructions.
-For the single instructions, we use automated metrics and the same test setup used to evaluate the other models in Table \ref{tab:quant-results}.
-Table \ref{tab:composition-results} shows the results comparing \textsc{\methodnosp-xl-C} to \textsc{\methodnosp-xl}.
-We find that the overall performance is on par with that of \textsc{\methodnosp-xl}.
-This shows that training the model on composite prompts not only gives the model the capability to carry out multiple tasks but does so without having an impact on single-task performance.
+For the single instructions, we use the same evaluation setup as in Table \ref{tab:quant-results} and find that the overall performance of \textsc{\methodnosp-xl-C} is on par with that of \textsc{\methodnosp-xl} (Table \ref{tab:composition-results}).
+This shows that training the model additionally on composite prompts has no negative impact on single-task performance.

-For evaluating the model on composite instructions, we conduct human evaluations since there is no standard test dataset available.
-We evaluate the model's generalizability to new task combinations by selecting new composite instructions than the ones in the training set.
-We conduct two sets of pairwise annotations (similar setup as the one in Section \ref{sec:text_editing_quality}) comparing \textsc{\methodnosp-xl-C} with \textsc{GPT3-Edit} and \textsc{\methodnosp-xl}.